azure-contrib/AzureDataEaseOfUse/README.md

 Intention: Less code developing against storage and caching

-* Intended to be somewhat opinionated, but allow overrides for most alterations
+* Intended to be somewhat opinionated.
 * Mostly Async since all of the interaction is with a web api.
-* Most functionality is "extended".
-This way you don't lose much of the bare metal control.
-Just gain simplicity.
-* Tests run against live Azure
+* Codebase will often be newer than [NuGet](https://www.nuget.org/packages/AzureDataEaseOfUse) version (documentation follows NuGet version)

 MIT Licensed.
 As with any code, use in your own good judgment and have fun :-)